-Every employee in our team at Organic Consultants, Inc. is a highly-skilled chemist with at least eight years of experience at our laboratories.
-Since 1980, our scientists have produced work for 21 US patents and four patent applications – all of which are held by our clients.
+All employees at Cascade Chemistry are highly-skilled chemists with backgrounds from pharma, specialty chemicals, and academia.
+Since 1980, our chemists have produced work for over 25 US patents – all of which are held by our clients.
 This alone is testimony to the creativity and productivity of our people.

 Jeremiah A. Marsden, PhD

-After 8 years as a senior chemist at Organic Consultants, Inc., Jeremiah gained critical skills in synthesis particularly towards pharmaceutical processes.
-As the leader of Organic Consultants, Inc. since 2012, he manages the company’s team of chemists, communicates with clients and has increased the client base by over 300%, and still dedicates much of his time to synthetic work.
+Jeremiah started at Organic Consultants in 2004, and after 8 years as a senior chemist he gained critical skills in synthesis particularly towards pharmaceutical processes.
+In 2012 he purchased the company from the founder, Lloyd Dolby.
+As the leader of Cascade Chemistry, he manages the company’s team of chemists, communicates with clients and has grown the company by over 600% since 2012.
+He can still occasionally be found in the lab, much to the chagrin of the practicing chemists.

 Jeremiah earned his PhD from the University of Oregon with Professor Michael Haley where his research involved the synthesis and characterization of phenylacetylene macrocycles and cross-coupling reactions.
 There he authored nine publications and one book chapter.
 Dr. Marsden received both a GAAN and IGERT fellowship while at the University of Oregon.